Privacy by design, how to do it at the time of the GDPR?

 is crucial, especial in the light of the accountability principle that puts the burden of proving privacy compliance on the investigated party.

 Given the relevance of this principle, as part of the series of blog posts on the major changes introduced by the EU Data Protection Regulation (GDPR), here is an article on how to put in place a privacy by design methodology.
-You can review the other posts of this series below

 1. Adopt a privacy by design proactive approach in the identification of privacy issues